End-of-Turn Detection Parameters

 Configure Flux’s end-of-turn detection behavior with eot_threshold, eager_eot_threshold, and eot_timeout_ms.

-Flux provides three configurable parameters that control end-of-turn detection behavior, allowing you to optimize your voice agent’s conversational flow for your specific use case.
+Flux provides configurable parameters that control end-of-turn detection and language biasing, allowing you to optimize your voice agent’s conversational flow for your specific use case.

-Flux’s end-of-turn detection is powered by three key parameters:
+Flux’s behavior is controlled by the following key parameters:

 Valid Values: 0.5 to 0.9